 In general, the unit is operated infrequently, but is well maintained.
 The VanSant unit has the capability of black starts.
-The unit is not permitted for remote control.
-Although the station is only manned when operating, an operator performs a twice daily walk through with a checklist of items to review and the results are logged.
+The unit does not currently have remote start capability.
+The Title V permit requires that the station be manned within 15 minutes of starting the unit and when the unit is operating.
+An operator travels to the site and performs a twice daily walk down of the unit with a checklist of items to review and the walk down results are logged.
+In FY 2016 sections of the plenum were changed out, stack repairs were completed, and preparations were started for the major outage overhaul.
+During the outage, the work scope will be validated through the unit inspection.

 XL Insurance completes inspections of the Electric Division production facilities on an annual basis.
-After each inspection the insurance provider issues a report detailing its risk reduction recommendations.
+After each inspection, the insurance provider issues a report detailing its risk reduction recommendations.
 The lone recommendation for VanSant following the FY 2012 inspection addressed safety.
 XL Insurance recommended the installation of gas detection equipment at the plant.
 A gas detection system has been installed.
 The gas detectors will activate the fire suppression system and alarm to the central control system.
 No other major repairs or upgrades were made at VanSant in FY 2013.
+No new recommendations were made in 2015.
+However, 2015 oil sample analysis of VanSant turbine was rated marginal due to high particle count.
+During the spring outage in 2016 the unit is scheduled to have the lube oil sump cleaned and inspected by Total Lubrication and inspected which will resolve the high particulate count.
+Inlet fogging was added in FY 2015 and is enclosed by the shed on site.